Central New Jersey Regional Brain Bee Competition

 Rutgers Robert Wood Johnson Medical School

-Rutgers Robert Wood Johnson Medical School in Piscataway, NJ is pleased to announce that we will be hosting a Regional Brain Bee Competition on Saturday, February 1, 2014.
-The event will be hosted by the Department of Neuroscience and Cell Biology at RWJMS.
+Rutgers Robert Wood Johnson Medical School in Piscataway, NJ hosted a Regional Brain Bee Competition on Saturday, February 7, 2015.
+The event is hosted by the Department of Neuroscience and Cell Biology at RWJMS.
+Click here for flyer.

 The Regional Brain Bee is part of a larger international competition for High School Students testing their knowledge in the field of Neuroscience run by the Society for Neuroscience based in Washington DC.
 This is the largest professional Neuroscience society in the world.